jacobluanjohnston/SaveSearch/README.md

 * Incorporate CostCo, Whole Foods, and others.
 Core functionality we wished we got to:
 * Create alerts and subscriptions for sales for your favorite items or necessities.
-* Ability to scan and upload reciepts to track your purchases over time automatically to see where you save or wasted money.
+* Ability to scan and upload receipts to track your purchases over time automatically to see where you save or wasted money.
+* UI and front end design
 Additional features:
 * Track sale trends over time and predict trends.
 * Incorporate regular (non-sale) items for a fully-fledged database.
 Find ways to scrape this while honoring robots.txt.